Will You Be There

-"Will You Be There" is a song by Michael Jackson which was released as a single on June 28, 1993.
-The song is the eighth single from the 1991 album Dangerous.
-The song gained recognition for its appearance on the soundtrack to the film Free Willy (1993), under the title "Will You Be There (Theme from Free Willy)", of which it is the main theme, and was also included in the album All Time Greatest Movie Songs and video game Michael Jackson: The Experience.
-With the album version clocking in at seven minutes and forty-one seconds, it is the longest song in Michael Jackson's solo discography.
+"Will You Be There" is a song by the American singer and songwriter Michael Jackson which was released on June 28, 1993, by Epic Records as the eighth single from his eighth studio album, Dangerous (1991).
+Jackson wrote and produced the song with additional production from Bruce Swedien.
+Originally debuted at MTV's 10th anniversary special, the song gained recognition in 1993 due to its use as the main theme on the soundtrack to the film Free Willy.

-"Will You Be There" became yet another successful single from Dangerous, peaking at number seven on the Billboard Hot 100, selling 1,000,000 copies and earning a platinum certification.
-Outside of the United States, "Will You Be There" peaked within the top ten of the charts in Belgium, Canada, the Netherlands, New Zealand, the Republic of Ireland, Switzerland, and the United Kingdom.
+"Will You Be There" became yet another successful single from Dangerous, peaking at numbers seven and six on the US Billboard Hot 100 and Cash Box Top 100 charts, respectively, and selling one million copies to earn a platinum certification.
+Worldwide, "Will You Be There" peaked within the top 10 of the charts in Belgium, Canada, Ireland, the Netherlands, New Zealand, Switzerland, and the United Kingdom.
+The accompanying music video for the song was directed by Vince Patterson.

 Background

-Jackson revealed in Living with Michael Jackson that "Will You Be There" was one of several songs he wrote in addition to "Heal the World" while at the Giving Tree, located on his Neverland Ranch property.
+In the documentary Living with Michael Jackson, Jackson said that "Will You Be There" was one of several songs he wrote while at the Giving Tree, located on his Neverland Ranch property.
+"Heal the World", also from Dangerous, was written at the same location.

-According to Free Willy director Simon Wincer in his conversation with Slash Film, the idea of affording a Michael Jackson song came when the budget for the music increased following the film's positive reception at an advance screening.
-Although Jackson didn't have the time to write a new song despite seeing a preview, it was Jerry L. Greenberg who made the suggestion of including "Will You Be There", around the same time he was recruiting talent for the film's soundtrack which was then released in collaboration with Epic Soundtrax and Jackson's imprint MJJ Music.
+In a 2016 interview with /Film, Free Willy director Simon Wincer stated that the idea of including a Michael Jackson song in the film originated when the film's music budget increased following positive reception to an advance screening.
+It was hoped that Jackson would write and record an entirely new song for the film, but he was unable to do so in time for the film's release.
+"Will You Be There" was featured in the film at the suggestion of Jerry L. Greenberg, the president of Jackson's record label MJJ Music.

 Composition

-The song is written in the key of D major.
-Jackson's vocal spans from D3 to E♭5.
-It has a tempo of 83 beats per minute.
-Jackson wrote and produced "Will You Be There" – with co-producing credits going to Bruce Swedien – and orchestrated the rhythm and vocal arrangements.
+The sheet music shows the key of D major and towards the end is modulated to E major, F♯ major and finally to A♭ major, The vocals span from D3 to E♭5.
+The song has a tempo of 83 beats per minute.
+Jackson wrote and produced "Will You Be There"—with co-producing credits going to Bruce Swedien—and orchestrated the rhythm and vocal arrangements.
 Featured instruments are noted as piano, synthesizer, keyboard, drums, and percussion.